YeabG7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 display 10 newest files
- takes a list of words as input and prints only words that appear exactly once lines containing the pattern “root” from the file
+ takes a list of words as input and prints only words that appear exactly once lines containing the pattern “root” from the file Display the number of lines that contain the pattern “bin”